tgnemecek/core-website/src/collections/pages/coaching.md

 explanation:
   text: >-
     What do you want to change about your life and work?
 How can you become the great person you've always wanted to be?
-Let us serve as your EXPERT PARTNER--a knowledgable guide on this journey to leading your best life and work.
-We can support you through difficult transitions and give you real-life feedback and the pragmatic tools you'll need to remove obstacles in your way.
+Make us your EXPERT PARTNER--a knowledgable guide on this journey to leading your best life and work.
+We will support you through difficult transitions and give you real-life feedback and the pragmatic tools you'll need to remove obstacles in your way.

     FOR FREE: 1) [Individualized assessment](http://profiles.thecoreporation.com/sample/welcome) of your greatest strength and liability for transitions; 2) Career Compass Report; 3) Instructional videos.